-13. Unauthorized Use of Electronics.
-Any unauthorized use of electronic or other devices to make an audio or video record of any person while on Park University Premises or while conducting University business, without his/ her prior knowledge, or without consent when such a recording is likely to cause injury or distress.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom, or using consensual photographs, videos, or audio in a manner not agreed to by all parties.

-14. Computer Theft and Abuse.
-Theft or other abuse of computer facilities and resources, including file-sharing and intellectual property.
-(See Information Technology Acceptable Use Policy).
-15. Abuse of Student Conduct System.
-Abuse of the Student Conduct System, including failure to comply with the sanction(s) imposed under the Student Code.

-16. Policy Violation.
-Violation of any Park University Policy, including but not limited to, residential life policy, drug and alcohol policy, weapons policy, harassment free institution policy, information technology policy, sexual assault policy, and all academic policies which Policies appear in the Catalog, Student Handbook, and on the Park University website.
-17. Local, State and Federal Agencies.
-Park University will cooperate with local, state and federal criminal agencies, and may initiate criminal investigations into the conduct of Park University Students when deemed appropriate.
+- 13. Unauthorized Use of Electronics Any unauthorized use of electronic or other devices to make an audio or video record of any person while on Park University Premises or while conducting University business, without his/her prior knowledge, or without consent when such a recording is likely to cause injury or distress.
+This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom, or using consensual photographs, videos, or audio in a manner not agreed to by all parties. - 14.
+Computer Theft and Abuse Theft or other abuse of computer facilities and resources, including file-sharing and intellectual property.
+(See Information Technology Acceptable Use Policy). - 15.
+Abuse of Student Conduct System - Abuse of the Student Conduct System, including failure to comply with the sanction(s) imposed under the Student Code. - 16.
+Policy Violation Violation of any Park University Policy, including but not limited to, residential life policy, drug and alcohol policy, weapons policy, harassment free institution policy, information technology acceptable use policy, sexual assault policy, and all policies which appear in full in the Park University Catalog, Park University Student Handbook, and/or Park University website. - 17.
+Local, State and Federal Agencies Park University will cooperate with local, state and federal criminal agencies, and may initiate criminal investigations into the conduct of Park University Students when deemed appropriate.